 He was thrown against the ceiling like a bullet, and then to one of the walls, and the parallel wall, and the floor, then in various directions at untold speeds and defying all known aerodynamics, writhing and deforming his physiognomy to irreparable levels and knocking him down, from smash to smash, heavily and slowly.

 The switch was heard again.
 The pitch black was also seen.
 However, the silence was not there.
-The rumblings of the man's cracking spine bending over and over and his body bumping still remained, and lingered longer, until the spine could no longer bend and his body no longer had enough mass to make noise as hit.
+The rumblings of the man's cracking spine bending over and over and his body bumping still remained, and lingered longer, until the spine could no longer bend and crack and his body no longer had enough mass to make noise as hit.
 And so the other parts took over the sounds, crashing into the walls, painting them red.
 Thus it was for all eternity, until the man of the adjoining black cube arose, who would continue the soul of the torn apart one.
-Sadly, the story of this new man should not be told in the same plane.
+The story of this new man, however, should not be told in the same plane.